Clearwater Probate Attorneys

 Everything the personal representative does is supervised by the Court.

-It should be noted, that the probate can take up to a year or longer with court cost, administration fees, legal fees, and other costs and expenses being incurred.
+It should be noted, that the probate can take up to a year or longer with:

-Our Clearwater probate attorneys have years of experience handling probate matters, contact our firm at (800) 655-0175 for a free consultation.
+Our Clearwater probate attorneys have years of experience handling probate matters, contact our firm at (800) 655-0175 to schedule a free consultation.

 The trust administration process begins when a decedent passes with a valid trust in place.
 The successor trustee becomes responsible for distributing the assets and paying any debts of the estate in accordance with the wishes of the decedent.
 This is generally a simplified process compared to probate, and administration can take place without having to go to court.